 With a taste that is grassy and a little spicy and a little oniony, this is great to replace chives or add to chicken salads, etc.

-Both the greens and the bulb can be preserved like chives.
+Both the greens and the bulb of wild onion grass can be preserved like chives.

 Wild Violets / Red Buds